levoxtrip/PKB/docs/topics/strive.md

 ## Action
 creating as many opportunities as we could through purposefull action

+Don't wait til tomorrow for what you can do today.

 Action creates [confidence](./be.md#confidence) and momentum.

 ### Challenging action